spencerldixon/dotfiles/README.md

 # Dotfiles

-Split window vim, and iterm2 setup for Ruby on Rails development
+My split window vim, and iterm2 setup for Ruby on Rails development

-### Install
+## Installation

+Run `git clone git://github.com/spencerldixon/dotfiles.git` to clone the repository into a `~/dotfiles` folder on your machine, then run the following script to install:

 ```
 cd ~/dotfiles